How To Jet Ski Ride Lakes Muskoka, Rosseau & Joseph…

 Muskoka Sea Doo Tour Eye Candy…

-But the real bonus for Sea-Doo touring here is ogling the eye candy, and I don’t mean the human kind.
+But the real bonus for Sea-Doo touring here is ogling the eye candy.
+And I don’t mean the human kind.
 The “cottages” of Muskoka are an astounding spectacle.
-Simply put, they are some of the most amazing structure I’ve ever seen – to say nothing of the boathouses.
+Simply put, they are some of the most amazing structure I’ve ever seen.
+To say nothing of the boathouses.
 They take your Sea-Doo ride to a level of man-made sightseeing unsurpassed anywhere else.
-Even after many return trips, I frequently slow to gape at one amazing cottage after another, each more spectacular than the next.
+Even after many return trips, I frequently slow to gape at one amazing cottage after another.
+Each seems more spectacular than the next.
 Thumbs up!
 Thumbs down!
 I’ve become quite the architectural critic.

 Busy Muskoka Weekends…